mbiszczanik/bicep-infra/README.md

-# Bicep infrastructure for self usage
+# Bicep infrastructure
-Playground for Bicep
+Small projects and templates for Bicep

 # How to:
 az bicep install && az bicep upgrade